Loved by Clients. Awarded by the World.

 Let’s look at a few that inspire:

-• The Whole Truth Foods: Built around radical honesty in food labels.
-It’s not just a protein bar—it’s a statement against misleading marketing.
+1. The Whole Truth Foods – Built around radical honesty.
+It’s not just clean food.
+It’s a rebellion against misleading marketing.

-At Seagull Advertising, we’ve had the privilege of working with brands that lead with their ‘Why’:
+At Seagull Advertising, we’ve had the privilege of shaping and supporting several purpose-driven brands:

-• ToiletSeva (Founded by Amol Bhinge): Every Toilet, Clean Toilet—turning sanitation into a national mission.
+1. ToiletSeva (Founded by Amol Bhinge): Every Toilet, Clean Toilet.

 The Seagull Way: Building Brands That Matter

-At Seagull, we’ve always believed purpose should be designed into the brand—not bolted on later.
+At Seagull Advertising, we’ve always believed that purpose should be baked into the brand from the beginning.

-That’s why we created the Seagull Brand Launch Centre:
+That’s why we created the Seagull Brand Launch Centre to help founders like you go to market with brands that stand for something.

-• Wings for Profit: Uncover your Obvious Emotional Truth, define your Branding Idea, and map your Brand Flight Path.
+Find your Obvious Emotional Truth (OET), define your Branding Idea, and align your brand across every touchpoint.

 Because purpose without a plan is just passion.